-Need help with the cover for your book, booklet, workbook, catalog, magazine, or other multi-page document?
+Need help with the cover design for your book, booklet, workbook, catalog, magazine, or other multi-page document?
 We can help with cover design!

 We’ve all heard the saying, “Don’t judge a book by its cover.”
 But in actuality, most books are judged by their covers, so it’s critical to have a a well designed cover that attracts potential readers.

-For just $100, we can design a custom book cover based on your specifications.
+For just $100, we can design a custom book cover design based on your specifications.
 Send us the text and graphics you want on the cover, along with a brief write-up of your document’s contents.
 Our team of designers will then design a custom cover with proper bleeds and a spine.

 You’ll receive a PDF proof of the cover.
 If you’re not totally delighted with the design, don’t worry!
 You get two free rounds of changes.
 After that, changes are only $25 per round.